Pranshul-cloud/Pranshul-cloud/README.md

 ---

 ### About Me
-- Final-year BBA student exploring the world of Analytics.
+- 🎓Final-year BBA student exploring the world of Analytics.
-- Curious by nature, crazy by mind.
+- 🔍Crazy by nature, Curious by mind.
-- Always looking for projects, internships, and cool people to learn from.
+- 🤝Always looking for projects, internships, and cool people to learn from.

 ---